WodansSon/terraform-terracorder/README.md

 | `SequentialReferences` | Sequential links | SequentialRefId (PK), EntryPointFunctionRefId (FK), ReferencedFunctionRefId (FK) |
 | `ReferenceTypes` | Reference lookup | ReferenceTypeId (PK), ReferenceTypeName |

-**Note**: The `Resources` table is the master table containing the Azure resource being analyzed (e.g., "azurerm_virtual_network").
-Four tables (Services, Structs, TestFunctions, TemplateFunctions) contain `ResourceRefId` foreign keys linking them to the resource under analysis.
+**Note**: The `Resources` table is the master table containing the Azure resources being analyzed (e.g., "azurerm_virtual_network", "azurerm_subnet").
+Four tables (Services, Structs, TestFunctions, TemplateFunctions) contain `ResourceRefId` foreign keys linking them to their respective resource.
+When multiple resources are analyzed in one run (using `-ResourceNames` or `-PullRequest`), each resource gets a unique `ResourceRefId` allowing all data to coexist in a single database.

 ## Sample Output